 Previously, as Creative Director of Upworthy.com, the fastest growing digital media company of all time, Erica helped build a branded content studio focused on telling meaningful stories for some of the world’s largest brands.
 There and in her work as a columnist for TIME.com, she reached an audience of nearly 30 million people a month.

-Prior to her work in media, Erica spent nearly a decade in Washington’s national political circles building Millennial engagement and demographically focused policy programs at the nation's leading progressive think tank, Center for American Progress, and Citizen Engagement Lab.
+Prior to her work in media, Erica spent nearly a decade in Washington’s national political circles building Millennial engagement and demographically focused policy programs working for President Bill Clinton’s Chief of Staff at the nation's leading progressive think tank, Center for American Progress, and Citizen Engagement Lab.
 With an emphasis on youth culture, diversity and human and civil rights, Erica advised everyone from the White House and Rock the Vote to Fortune 500 companies and was named one of Politicos Top 50 Politicos to Watch, NAACP's 40 Under 40, a World Economic Forum Global Shaper and an Aspen Institute Ideas Fellow for her work.

 The O Magazine Women Rule Leadership Award winner has been a TV regular, appearing on outlets as varied as HBO’s Real Time with Bill Maher to BET’s 106th & Park to Dr. Oz.
 Her work has been featured in Harvard Business Review, Washington Post, Huffington Post and ESSENCE magazine.

-A grown-up preacher's daughter and church girl for life, the DC native now lives in sunny Los Angeles.
-When she is not on the road connecting with audiences or serving on the board of NPR Generation Listen, she can be found using her free time to read the hundreds of books that have overtaken her living room or sing copious amounts of 90s gospel and R&B.
+A grown-up preacher's daughter and armchair theologian, the DC area native now lives in sunny Los Angeles with her high school sweetheart husband.
+When she is not on the road connecting with audiences or serving on the board of NPR Generation Listen and ColorofChange.org, she can be found using her free time to read the hundreds of books that have overtaken her living room, serve in her local church or sing absurd amounts of 90s R&B.